 Haleakalā Volcano National Park (Maui, USA)

-Staring up at the base, it’s easy to feel like a speck next to Haleakalā, a massive volcano that dominates the island of Maui.
+Staring up at the base, it’s easy to feel like a speck next to Haleakalā, a massive volcano that dominates the Hawaiian island of Maui.
 Meaning “House of the Sun,” it takes 64 kilometres of zig-zagging road to reach the top at 3055 metres, but it’s well worth the trek.
 The summit area of Haleakalā National Park is a hiker’s haven, with over 48 kilometres of hiking trails ranging from 10 minutes to multi-day overnight trips.
-For more information on what to do for your next vacation to Hawaii, read our guide here.

 If you’re day hiking, stick around to enjoy the sublime sunset from the top of Haleakalā: at over 3,000 metres high, you’ll feel like a bird soaring above the clouds.